What is Clinic To Community?

 The four components of the Clinic To Community program:

-1. The Clinic To Community © Educator will meet with you to:
+1. Clinic to Community© Educator will meet with you to:

 Teach you to document what happens before, during and after a seizure.
 This will help you to identify triggers that may have provoked the seizure.
 This information will also help you to prepare for your medical appointments and to get an accurate diagnosis with an effective treatment plan.